jimhall/TestBlog4/_posts/2022-07-06-configure-django-3.2-on-solaris.md

 Solaris at this point is really full featured in being able to control what a non-root user can do on the system.
 At install it asks for a non-root user and adds the "System Administrator" profile to the account.
-Upon login you can get information about the profile and note that is superset of group of more granular profiles:
+Upon login you can get information about the profile and note that is superset or grouping of more granular profiles:

 ```bash